ritishpaul/ritish_blog/_posts/Projects/2020-07-23-Arduino-Binary-Counter.markdown

 ## Reflection

-Overall, this is a nice starter project that will hopefully increase your knowledge in binary as well as reinforce the fundamentals of an arduino with a breadboard.
+Overall, this is a nice starter project that will hopefully increase your knowledge in binary as well as reinforce the fundamentals of an Arduino with a breadboard.
-In addition to this, it should reinforce the syntax and structure of arduino code.
+In addition to this, it should reinforce the syntax and structure of Arduino code.